 - It is recommended to also submit unofficial copies of transcripts to firstname.lastname@example.org for reinstatement purposes while waiting for your official transcripts to arrive.

 Students can take coursework from one or more of the options listed below.
 Courses must result in a letter grade (not Pass/No Pass).
+If a student takes a course either before or after dismissal, and later repeats the same course during the time of dismissal, the most recent grade will be used to calculate the gpa for Path 1 reinstatement purposes.
 An advisor can help you identify the best courses to take based on your goals and interests.
 Plan to take at least two quarters to successfully complete courses.

 - Take transferable coursework at a two-year or four-year institution.